 Mayor Nirenberg asked what challenges were anticipated in the future.
-Ms. Woosley replied that funding to support DHS programs were not currently targeted for cuts but increased efforts would likely be needed to address trauma in the community.
+Ms. Woosley replied that funding to support DHS programs were not currently targeted for cuts but increased efforts would likely be needed to address challenges in the community.

 Councilmember Gonzales expressed support for consistency between funding cycles to track success and support long-term initiatives.
-Ms. Woosley noted that DHS worked make necessary collaboratively with community partners to adjustments in support of long-term outcomes.
+Ms. Woosley noted that DHS worked collaboratively with community partners to make necessary adjustments in support of long-term outcomes.

 Councilmember Pelaez asked why San Antonio Independent School District (SAISD) received the largest portion of After School Challenge Funds.
 Ms. Woosley replied that they served the largest number of students in the greatest area of need.
 Councilmember Pelaez expressed concern with allocating City Funds to State-Level Programs such as the Prefreshman Engineering Program (PREP).
 Ms. Woosley stated that PREP was a long-term partner who supported STEM Education to fill a community need.
 Councilmember Pelaez asked of the choice not to recommend Delegate Agency Funding for St. Vinny's Bistro at Haven for Hope.
-Ms. Woosley replied that DHS chose to maintain existing funding levels to support Haven for Hope and the San Antonio Food Bank's Campus activities rather than add St. Vinny's Bistro as a Delegate Agency and reduce funding elsewhere.
+Ms. Woosley replied that DHS chose to maintain existing funding levels to support Haven for Hope.